Vehicles

 Spydor: Evil Stalker (1985)

-I didn’t own Spydor as a kid and still haven’t owned the vehicle to this day.
+I didn’t own Spydor as a kid and still have never owned the vehicle to this day.
 However, I remember very well seeing it advertised on TV and instantly wanting one.
 What kid wouldn’t want a giant motorized creepy crawly vehicle?

 Design & Development